Shopping Cart

 by

 Lots of people think whatever clock hands they have will fit a new clock movement.
 This is not usually true.
 The mounting holes are not well standardized.
 So, if you already have the clock hands, you can just choose a similar length and style from us.
-If you do not have hands, then a few simple rules should be followed so you can correctly choose what you need from us.
-This simple step is often overlooked, but it does make a difference.
+If you do not have hands, then a few simple rules should be followed so you can correctly choose the correct size clock hands you need from us.This simple step is often overlooked, but it does make a difference.
 It all starts with tape measure or ruler, and measuring the diameter of the clock face, or clock dial.
 Take a look at this clock dial.
-Normally you would select hands that would come to about the middle of the numbers, but if you have these 2 parallel lines, also known as a time ring or chapter ring, then the minute hand should end right between the two parallel lines.
-To get an exact length to end in the middle of the time ring, it’s perfectly normal to trim the minute and hour hand to fit your clock face.
+Normally you would select hands that would come to about the middle of the numbers, but if you have these 2 parallel lines, also known as a time ring or chapter ring, then the minute hand should end right between the two parallel lines.To get an exact length to end in the middle of the time ring, it’s perfectly normal to trim the minute and hour hand to fit your clock face.
 Our black hands are aluminum and easy to trim with a good pair of scissors.
-Our gold hands are a brass plated steel, so a pair of tin snips or wire cutters works well.
-A lot of clock dials do not use this formal design, so the rules for hand length are more relaxed.
+Our gold hands are a brass plated steel, so a pair of tin snips or wire cutters works well.A lot of clock dials do not use this formal design, so the rules for hand length are more relaxed.
 This is especially true when unusual markers or indicators are used to indicate the hours.
-These indicators could be adhesive backed numbers, buttons, wood toy wheels, nuts & washers, dried flowers, upholstery tacks, poker chips or dice, seashells, stones, bottle caps, photos, almost any small […]
+These indicators could be adhesive backed numbers, buttons, wood toy wheels, nuts & washers, dried flowers, upholstery tacks, poker chips or dice, seashells, stones, bottle caps, photos, almost any […]